 Today after breakfast our destination is the Charyn Canyon.
 Though not as large at 200 meters deep and 90 or so kilometers long, it is similar in appearance to America’s Grand Canyon with the same rich palette of ochres, umbers, and crimson reds.
 Over millennia these sedimentary rocks have been eroded and weathered into the incredible canyon that you see today.
 One of the most famous sights within the canyon is the “Valley of Castles” known locally as Dolina Zamkov, where we will go for a bike ride.
 These imposing rock formations, though natural, look like towers created by people and line the valley for about 3km.
 After a picnic at the canyon, we will head further to the land border with Kyrgyzstan.
 After dealing with the necessary border formalities, we will drive through beautiful mountain scenery to the Kyrgyz village of Jergalan.
 Once a proud, industrial settlement famous for its coal mines during the Soviet era, Jergalan was hit hard by the dissolution of the Soviet Union.
 We will arrive in the evening for dinner at a local Kyrgyz guesthouse.
 The family will cook us a delicious dinner and then we will enjoy a well-earned rest.

 Today you’ll have the opportunity to get acquainted with some of the sports that are played here in Kyrgyzstan.
 One of the most popular is Arkan Tartmai, which you’ll know as tug of war.
 Afterwards, you can join in to prepare the bread typical of this area: boorsok.
 These deep fried pieces of dough are often eaten with tea.
 They taste delicious, as you’ll discover.
 After lunch at the guesthouse, the time is yours to explore a little or to relax.
-There are plenty of livestock in the yard which you can meet, including cows and sheep.
-You might like to saddle up one of the thoroughbred horses and go for a ride.
-Alternatively, there are places to fish or you could try your hand at archery, a popular sport with nomads in this part of the world.
+You might like to saddle up one of the horses and go for a ride.

 Early this morning we’ll leave Jergalan bound for the Karakol Valley, swapping vehicles in Karakol itself.
 Continuing on to the Karakol Valley we’ll reach the starting point for our trek to the Sirota Eco Camp.
 This rewarding hike takes us 16km to complete so we’ll be walking for around five to six hours.
 For a time we’ll follow the torrent that is the Karakol River, steadily gaining altitude as we set our sights on the Sirota woodland.
 Surrounded by a barren rocky landscape, Sirota can be likened to an oasis.
 Its name translated from the Russian means “orphan”.
 Reaching the camp, we’ll pitch our tents for an overnight stay at an altitude of 2850m.
 The views from here are very special so we’ll want to make the most of them before darkness falls.